 At first blush, incorporating match effects into a principal VA model seems nearly impossible given that the vast majority of principals are not observed in multiple schools.
 As our prior results demonstrate, even separating fixed principal and school effects places considerable constraints on the data.
 Match effects add yet another layer of complexity.
-Further, without considerable principal mobility, FE strategies to identify match effects will suffer from a considerable small sample bias (Jackson 2013).
+Further, without considerable principal mobility, FE strategies to identify match effects will suffer from a considerable small sample bias (Jackson, 2013).
 Nonetheless, we can examine how the accuracy of principal VA models-which typically assume portability of principal effectiveness across schools-changes when match effects are a large component of the principal effect.
+We also examine match effects in a random effects framework, which is described in the modeling section.

-3 Simulation
+Simulation

 To examine the accuracy of principal VA from connected network models, we employ a simulation that compares principals' VA estimates to known effects, which are drawn randomly.
-Simulation approaches have been used previously to examine teacher VA (e.g., Guarino et al. 2015; Guarino, Reckase, and Wooldridge 2015).
-Different from simulation studies of teacher VA, however, we use administrative data from Tennessee and NYC as the structure of the simulation.
+Simulation approaches have been used previously to examine teacher VA (e.g., Guarino, Maxfield, et al., 2015; Guarino, Reckase, & Wooldridge, 2015).
+Different from simulation studies of teacher VA, however, we use both simulated data and administrative data from Tennessee and NYC as the structure of the simulation.
+For our simulated labor market, which is described in detail in Appendix C, we construct principal-to-school datasets through a job separation and clearing process that simulates the formation of connected networks.
 This is important because the focus of our study is the connected network approach, and the accuracy of these estimates depends on the network structure of the dataset.
-Specifically, for both contexts, we start with a dataset at the student-by-year level that contains unique identifiers for student, principal, and school.
+For the TN and NYC networks, we start with a dataset at the student-by-year level that contains unique identifiers for student, principal, and school.
 We then randomly draw the principal and school effects, and generate student outcomes as a function of these effects.
 Below, we outline our assumed data-generation process and simulation procedures.

-3.1 Data-Generating Process
+Data-Generating Process